-With the numerous internet based communication channels available to business these days it’s now completely possible to make introductions, build relationships and conduct business from the comfort of a chair at your favourite cafe whilst sipping a mint infused decaf soy mochacinno with extra froth (or whichever obnoxious coffee order takes your fancy).
-Many people start their work day checking emails, browsing through interesting profiles on LinkedIn and checking the Twitter feed.
-A Skype conference or two after lunch followed by a bit more LinkedIn browsing, a Facebook review, WhatsApp messaging and a little WeChat session to see out the day.
-It’s all so easy you’ll basically never need to meet another person face to face again right?… Wrong!
+With numerous internet-based communication methods available these days, it’s possible to make introductions, build relationships and conduct business from the comfort of a chair at your favourite café.
+All whilst sipping a mint-infused decaf soy latte (or whichever obnoxious coffee order takes your fancy).
+Many people start their work day by checking emails or browsing social media.
+Maybe they’ll have a Skype conference or two after lunch, followed by some WhatsApp or WeChat messaging to see out the day.
+It’s all so easy that we never have to meet another person face-to-face again, right?… Wrong!

 Relationships are the core of every business.
-Who we work with and how we work them is essential to our short term and long term success.
-Unfortunately, with all the great interaction tools listed above and many more available to us, we can often fall into the trap of building a relationship from a distance and as we all know, long distance relationships generally never work out.
-While we have no quantifiable data, psychology degree or thesis study, after over ten years business experience we can say with absolute certainty that face to face meetings always yield the best results and make the strongest relationships.
-Here’s five reasons why:
+Who we work with, and how we work them, is essential to our success.
+Unfortunately, with all the great interaction tools at our disposal, we can fall into the trap of building relationships from a distance.
+But long distance relationships are hard work.
+While we don’t have quantifiable data or a thesis study to back this up, we can say with certainty that face-to-face meetings yield the best results, and make the strongest relationships.

-People don’t like to be wrong, admit mistakes or cause a panic.
-As such, when you are communicating from a distance, people often will not reveal all the issues they are facing.
-Instead they will try to face the problems alone, hoping to impress you with a great result, on time and never causing you any grief.
-While this approach is understandable, more often than not it is counterproductive and can result in both time and cost blow outs.
-By meeting in person, showing your business partners that you are there to help and work together you can easily turn this situation around.
-After successfully dealing with one or two issues in a friendly and constructive manner, soon you will find that the other party is comfortable to reveal all and any other issues they are facing.
-Then, by working together, you may overcome issues earlier before they become major headaches.
+People don’t like to be wrong, admit mistakes or cause panic.
+When communicating from a distance, they often won’t reveal all the issues they might be facing.
+Instead, they’ll try to resolve problems alone, hoping to impress others and avoid causing grief.
+While this approach is understandable, it’s often counterproductive and can result in time and cost blow-outs.
+By meeting in person, and showing business partners that you are there to collaborate and help one another, you can resolve issues before they become major headaches.
+After overcoming one or two issues in a friendly and constructive manner, it becomes second nature.

-After many years communicating with customers in China, some who speak little English (although they certainly know more English than we know Chinese!) it is amazing to see what can be achieved through non-verbal communication.
-By using props, hand gestures, physicals prototypes and samples, facial expressions, drawings etc. it is more than possible to communicate and solve very complex issues.
-Additionally, it is a lot easier to understand the context of what is being said, i.e. whether someone is upset, happy, joking, serious, etc. This leaves less room for misinterpretation and unconstructive communication.
+After many years communicating with customers in China, some of who speak limited English (although they often know more English than we know Chinese), it’s amazing to see what non-verbal communication can achieve.
+Through hand gestures, facial expressions, prototypes, samples and drawings, you can effectively discuss complex ideas.
+Additionally, it’s easier to understand the context and mood of the person speaking, leaving less room for misinterpretation.

-When meeting in person you will often share food and/or drink together in one way or another.
-It may be as simple as a coffee during a meeting or you may go out for a five course dinner plus drinks until the wee hours of the morning.
-Either way, it is highly likely that you will share food and drink with your business partners when you meet face to face.
-People love to dine communally, we will usually eat and drink with those we hold closest, i.e. our family, friends and close work mates.
-By extension, when you dine with business partners you are also engaging in a friendly and trusting environment that promotes more personal conversation, building friendship and trust.
-As a bonus, you can enjoy some excellent dining experiences during work hours!
+When meeting in person you’ll often share a meal or a drink together.
+It may be as simple as a coffee, or a five course dinner with drinks until the wee hours of the morning.
+Either way, it’s highly likely that you will share a meal or drink with your business partners when meeting face-to-face.
+People love to dine communally, often eating and drinking with those they are closest to.
+By extension, when you dine with business partners you promote a friendly, trusting environment.
+It encourages personal conversation, builds friendship and establishes trust.
+As a bonus, you can enjoy some amazing dining experiences during work hours!